 Belfry of Newport

 Missed opportunity

 Unfortunately, in August 2023, it was not possible to enter the tower.
-Despite several requests in advance, we were unable to make an appointment to visit.
+Despite several requests in advance, we were unable to get an appointment to visit.
 Perhaps next time.

+Belfry of Newport